This rich and creamy Quick Southern Banana Pudding will be your new go-to recipe when you’re strapped for time and craving banana pudding!

-Now, I’m going to go ahead and be upfront by letting you know that this particular recipe uses a boxed mix.
-I recently came across this recipe that claimed that by using half-and-half as a substitute for the majority of the milk, it tasted homemade.
-It was in a Southern Living cookbook for Pete’s sake… how could it taste bad?
+I’m going to go ahead and be upfront by letting you know that this recipe uses a boxed pudding mix.
+I came across this recipe in a cookbook years ago, tweaked it to make it my own and have been making it ever since.
+By using half and half as a substitute for the majority of the milk, it tastes more like homemade from scratch.
+Everyone always loves it AND it’s ready in 30 minutes!

 For the banana pudding: